 Old Fort is a tiny town located in the state of North Carolina.
 With a population of 919 people and two constituent neighborhoods, Old Fort is the 409th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Old Fort is generally considered to be a blue-collar town.
-36.34% of the Old Fort workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Old Fort is a blue-collar town, with 45.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Old Fort is a town of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Old Fort who work in food service (8.10%), office and administrative support (7.87%), and healthcare (7.41%).
+There are especially a lot of people living in Old Fort who work in food service (13.38%), healthcare suport services (10.22%), and healthcare (7.54%).

 Old Fort is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Old Fort in 2010 was $16,362, which is low income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $65,448 for a family of four.
+The per capita income in Old Fort in 2010 was $18,491, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $73,964 for a family of four.
 Old Fort also has one of the higher rates of people living in poverty in the nation, with 30.56% of its population below the federal poverty line.

 Old Fort is a somewhat ethnically-diverse town.
 The people who call Old Fort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Old Fort residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Old Fort include Irish, English, Scots-Irish, and French.
+Important ancestries of people in Old Fort include English, German, Irish, European, and French.

 The most common language spoken in Old Fort is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Polish.